God Bless the U.S.A.: Canadian version

-In 1989, Greenwood released a Canadian version of this song called "God Bless You, Canada".
+In 1989, Greenwood released a Canadian version of the song called "God Bless You, Canada".

 Jump5 version

 Pop group Jump5 covered the song for the September 11 attacks in October 2001, altering some of the lyrics: "I thank my lucky stars" became "I thank my God above" to reflect the group's Christian values, and "I had to start again with just my children and my wife" became "I had to start again with just my family by my side".

 Dolly Parton version

 Dolly Parton recorded the song for her 2003 patriotic album, For God and Country.
-Altering the lyric: "And I had to start again with just my children and my wife" to "And I had to start again with just my family by my side".
+Altering the lyric: "And I had to start again with just my children and my wife" to "And I had to start again with just my family by my side", adapted from the Jump5 version.

 American Idol finalists' version

 In 2003, the song was performed by the American Idol season two finalists and released as a single, with part of the proceeds going to the American Red Cross.
 It raised $155,000 for the charity.
 It reached No. 4 on the Billboard Hot 100, and it was certified gold by the RIAA the same year.